FTL-Hyperspace/FTL-Hyperspace/wiki/Finding-Signatures-with-Ghidra.md

 - Because this is Linux 32-bit there's a few possible calling styles but all `__thiscall` and `__cdecl` are simply `cdecl` style under Linux x86 32-bit.
 We do have to look to make sure the first arguments were not on a register (if they were it might be regparm style) but *most* of the Linux x86 32-bit calls are just cdecl.
 More info on the calling styles are available in `Global.zhl` and will be probably mentioned in a different Wiki article because it's more involved.
 - `cleanup` is required because it's required on all Linux & Mac calls, 32-bit and 64-bit, it's really only not defined on some Windows calls where there is some cases where the caller must do cleanup.

-# Further detailed ZHL documentation:
+# Advanced ZHL methods & usage:

 ## Byte String additions